atypdev/personalsite/README.md

 You can view it at [https://atyp.dev](https://atyp.dev)!

 ### TODO:
-- [ ] Prevent edits to README.md and other innocuous files from triggering Netlify builds
+- [x] Prevent edits to README.md and other innocuous files from triggering Netlify builds
-- [ ] Add gallery functionality pulling from a CDN ([ImageEngine](https://imageengine.io/) or [Cloudinary](https://cloudinary.com/guides/web-performance/mastering-image-optimization-with-netlify-and-cloudinary) perhaps?)
+- [ ] Keep on writing!